tushar-c23/tushar-c23.github.io/index.markdown

 layout: home
 ---
 Hi!
-This is Tushar Choudhary, currently a computer science engineering junior at School of Engineering, Jawaharlal Nehru University, New Delhi.
+This is Tushar Choudhary, currently a computer science engineering senior at School of Engineering, Jawaharlal Nehru University, New Delhi.

 I am Full Stack Developer but i primarily focus on Backend development.